LiorKogan/V1/README.md

 * a relationship's expression, or
 * a horizontal quantifier

+A branch composed of relationship's expressions with no constraints does not affect the quantifier's evaluation.

 A horizontal combiner may be used to combine two or more consecutive branches of the same horizontal quantifier.
 Each branch ends with either

 * A relationship's expressions, or